-Liquidity management within the Company has two principal purposes.
+Liquidity management within the Glencore plc Group ("Glencore"), has two principal purposes.
 Firstly, to ensure that sufficient cash is available to meet all contractual commitments as they fall due and, secondly, to ensure that we have sufficient funding to withstand stressed market conditions or an extreme event.